-"They just crowned me 'The Lion' because it is associated with Rastafarians and associated with reggae music and they felt like the Dogg was no longer needed," he told reporters.
+"They just crowned me 'The Lion' because it is associated with Rastafarians and associated with reggae music and they felt like the Dogg was no longer needed," he said.
 "It was just a natural transformation.
 It's like from 'The Dogg' to 'The Lion', you understand me?"

-Unveiled in July, it's at least the third name change for Snoop, who began his hip-hop career as "Snoop Doggy Dog" and is also known as "The Doggfather" and "Uncle Snoop."
+The name change, announced in July, is at least the third for Snoop, who began his hip-hop career as "Snoop Doggy Dog" and he is also known as "The Doggfather" and "Uncle Snoop."
 So skepticism about his embrace of reggae has been rife on social media sites.